The Right Way and the Wrong Way to Send Out Mass Notifications

 The Better Way to Communicate

-- Briefly communicate the key message
+- Briefly communicate a key message

 - Provide resources for additional information